Arithmetic Geometric Model for the Renormalisation of Bi-critical Irrationally Indifferent Attractors: Modified Brjuno and Herman Conditions

-Proof of (i): \\ This result is an immediate corollary of the result proven in chapter 2 that $\mathrm{Im}Y_{r,s}(iy)$ is always uniformly close to the minimum of the function $x\mapsto \mathrm{Im}Y_{r,s}(iy)$. \item Proof of (ii): \\ This one requires the most new material.
-We proceed by proving that there exists a constant which implies the result for $G_{r,s}$, after which the same result for a larger constant and $Y_{r,s}$ will follow immediately.
-Note by the results of Cheraghi, (ii) will hold for the function $\log g_r(x+iy)$.
-Now following a similar argument to lemma X, we can see that:
+\end{itemize} \end{lemma} \begin{proof} We prove each item separately. \\ \textbf{Proof of (i)}: \\ This result is an immediate corollary of the result \ref{maxminy} proven in chapter 2 that $\mathrm{Im}Y_{r,s}(iy)$ is always uniformly close to the minimum of the function $x\mapsto \mathrm{Im}Y_{r,s}(x+iy)$, so we can simply set $C^1_{\ref{herman2}}=C_{\ref{maxminy}}$. \\ \textbf{Proof of (ii)}: \\ We proceed by proving that there exists a constant which implies the result for $G_{r,s}$, which directly implies that the result will follow for $Y_{r,s}$ with a larger constant.
+Now note by the results of Cheraghi, (ii) will hold for the function $\log g_r(x+iy)$.
+To see this we can note that from the explicit form of $g_r$